Fix: Windows Update Error 80072EFE

 2. Run the executable and click on Start Scan.

-3. If TDSSKiller finds any treats, it will automatically proceed to kill them.
+3. If TDSSKiller finds any threats, it will automatically remove them.
 Once the process is complete, restart your system.

-4. Check for updates again in Windows update and see if they manage to install correctly.
+4. Check for updates again in Windows Update and see if they install correctly.

-If you used tdsskiller.exe without results, let’s determine if your 3rd party antivirus suite or firewall is not acting up.
-Third party firewalls or antivirus suites can malfunction and determine that the Windows update connection is unsafe.
+If you used tdsskiller.exe without results, let’s determine if your third-party antivirus suite or firewall is causing the issue.
+Third-party firewalls or antivirus suites can malfunction and determine that the Windows Update connection is unsafe.
 This will end up preventing your Windows OS from applying the necessary updates.
-There are a lot of conflicts between Windows Defender and 3rd party security solutions that will produce the 80072EFE error.
+There are a lot of conflicts between Windows Defender and third-party security solutions that will produce the 80072EFE error.
 Here’s a list of firewalls that are known to cause this issue:

 • Norton Internet Security